 At a later stage when you’re breaking even or profitable, you can offer even more in collateral and you’ve also got more predictable revenue coming in, so you should expect to see LIBOR + 1% - 3%.

 At Capchase, we help founders and CFOs grow their businesses faster and more predictably through non-dilutive, revenue-based capital.
 We provide financing by bringing future expected cash flows to the present day – thereby securing funding that is fast, flexible, and doesn’t dilute ownership.
 It’s ideal for SaaS and other recurring revenue businesses that are looking for growth funding to extend runway, finance customer acquisition costs or optimize for their next equity raise.
-Capchase funding is unsecured and non-dilutive – so no warrants.
+Capchase funding is non-dilutive and requires no warrants, covenants, or personal guarantees.

 How to pitch to alternative finance